Ashwagandha for Immune Support: The Immunostat Principle

 Published: Updated:

-The phrase "boosts immunity" appears on roughly half the supplement packaging in any health food store, applied to ingredients with wildly varying evidence bases.
+The phrase "has been traditionally used to support general wellbeing" appears on roughly half the supplement packaging in any health food store, applied to ingredients with wildly varying evidence bases.
 For ashwagandha (Withania somnifera), the immune story is actually more interesting than that phrasing captures — and requires a more precise framing to understand.

 500+